candrews/jumpstart/README.md

 ## Developer Setup
 This project requires Java 17 (or later).
 Import this Gradle project using your IDE of choice.
-Or, if you don't want to use an IDE, you can run the project from the command line: `./gradlew bootRun` The site will be accessible at [https://localhost:8443](https://localhost:8443)
+Or, if you don't want to use an IDE, you can run the project from the command line: `./gradlew bootTestRun` The site will be accessible at [https://localhost:8443](https://localhost:8443)

 Installing node and npm is not necessary.
 Gradle installs and manages node and npm; to use the gradle provided versions, run `./node` and `./npm` from the `frontend` directory.